surmwill/recycler_unity/README.md

 public virtual void OnFetchedFromPool()
 ```

-Lifecycle method called when the endcap becomes active, being fetched from its pool.
+Lifecycle method called by the recycler when the endcap becomes active, being fetched from its pool.

 ### OnSentToPool
 ```
 public virtual void OnReturnedToPool()
 ```

-Lifecycle method called when the end-cap gets returned to its pool.
+Lifecycle method called by the recycler when the end-cap gets returned to its pool.

 ### OnStateChanged
 ```